GoogleCloudPlatform/cloud-ops-sandbox/sre-recipes/README.md

 ## Usage

-Currently available, active recipes names include:

-- recipe0
-- recipe2

-To view which recipes exist, run the command below in this directory:
+To view which active recipes exist, run the command below in this directory:

 ```
-$ ./sandboxctl --help
+$ ./sandboxctl sre-recipes --help
 ```
 To simulate a break in a specific recipe, run:
 ```